Technical Report on: Tripedal Dynamic Gaits for a Quadruped Robot: Dynamical Movement: Tripedalism

 \subsubsection{Data Explained}

 To corroborate the applicability of the stable active damping controller to this new physical setting, a comparison of the numerically simulated results and the empirical data is presented.
 As validation that steady state has been reached, we examined the limit cycles for the numerical and empirical data.
 The model parameters for the simulation are given in Table \ref{table_sim}.
 The dimensions of the 2DoF SLIP model directly corresponds to the actuator-leg arrangement for a single limb on Minitaur.
 The numerical simulation begins in stance phase, with the vertical hopper initially positioned at rest length.
 The control parameters for the physical implementation of the tripedal and quadrupedal gaits are given in Table \ref{table_ctrl} and Table \ref{table_ctrl_quad} respectively.
 Figure \ref{fig:img6} is a plot of the average hopping height of the robot during steady state tripedal pronking\footnote{Because the individual leg controllers (\ref{eqn:closed_loop_robot}) entail a mixture of individual and averaged leg data, we have not yet determined the best way to calibrate the software gain parameters.
 Hence we have split out the graph of the model's apex height formula (as a function of the modeled $k_t$) in Fig. \ref{fig:kt1} from the plot of the measured apex data (as a function of the commanded $k_{st})$ in Fig. \ref{fig:kt2}.} As the commanded vertical gain, $k_{st}$, is increased, the average apex position monotonically increases with an affine best fit (the red line in Fig. \ref{fig:kt2}) whose slope reasonably well fits that of the model (Fig. \ref{fig:kt1}).
 Figures \ref{fig:subim2} and \ref{fig:subim4} display the limit cycles for a single trial of vertical hopping with a ``vertical" gains of $5.5$ and $7.5$, respectively\footnote{The height of the robot while at rest with limb length $0.18$m is $0.247$m}.
 As the vertical gain, $k_t$, is increased, the average apex position monotonically increases in a roughly affine manner, which agrees with the formal model previously described.
+Fig. Figure \ref{fig:img} shows the individual and aggregate CoT as a function of fore-aft velocity for walking and pronking with fixed angle stepping for the intact robot.
+Figure \ref{fig:imgg} presents the individual and aggregate CoT as a function of fore-aft velocity for walking and pronking with fixed angle stepping for the three-legged (damaged) robot.
+These data corroborate the expected pattern of decreasing cost of transport with modestly increasing speeds for both the intact quadruped and its three-legged counterpart while confirming the intuition that the loss of a limb incurs substantially greater (by roughly by a factor of two) cost at lower (by roughly a factor of 3/4) speed.